Yamiyorunoshura/Cursor-Agents/commands/sunnycore_prompt-reviewer.md

   2. Establish review standards and prepare for review
     - Objective: Devise 5-8 review dimensions with 3-5 items each based on prompt type (must include context coherence dimension), verify input files exist and are valid
-    - Outcome: Complete review framework established with appropriate dimensions and weights, evidence citation format defined
+    - Outcome: Complete review framework established with appropriate dimensions and weights, evidence citation format defined, historical non_issues (if any) imported as locked reference items

   3. Conduct multi-dimensional review
     - Objective: Evaluate the prompt against all review items, collect evidence with proper citations, and handle non-evaluable or sensitive content appropriately